-Birmingham-based artist Annette Pugh has a deep-set fascination with archive materials and the printed image.
+Annette Pugh is a member of Birmingham Artspace and was an elected Royal Birmingham Society of Artists (RBSA) council member, curator and artist for many years up until 2022.
+She has a deep-set fascination with archive materials and the printed image.
 Through a range of media, she explores, edits and re-presents concepts relating to leisure, longing and absence.
-Annette’s work explores our collective memory, familiar yet anonymous scenarios and locations.

 Annette draws on long discarded and forgotten archive photographic sources such as family photo albums, tourist guides and images on slide and film.
 The original sources capture brief moments in seemingly tropical landscapes, figures recorded at leisure and personal histories that remain unknown.

 As a medium, film offers an instant snapshot, but it fades and deteriorates over time.
 Painting however transposes the medium, allowing the artist to alter, adapt and rewrite the shot, imposing her own nostalgic views and interpretations.
 By Annette’s hand, the scenes gain in atmosphere and romanticism, heightened by an unreal tinting reminiscent of old photography techniques.